 Kingston’s new swimming pool

-Kingston Leisure Centre – planning permission granted
+Kingston Leisure Centre – work underway

 Kingston Council's New Leisure Centre